BioticPixels/BioticPixels.github.io/articles/icira/index.md

 ***Disclaimer:** This was not written by a lawyer.
 This is a speculative proposal and may not have any legal or practical merit.
 Skepticism is advised.*

-This is a proposal for an unofficial industry governing body providing centralised computer readable Internet copyright licensing creation, proof, detection, dispute, and site-wide regulation, as a convenient substitute to a full DMCA claim for the same case with regards to speed and cost.
+This is a proposal for an unofficial industry governing body providing centralised computer-readable Internet copyright licensing creation, proof, detection, dispute, and site-wide regulation, as a convenient substitute to a full DMCA claim for the same case with regards to speed and cost.

 The system would consist of 3 parts: